Yoric/ronin-time-bureaucrats/time-travel.md

 5. Sufficiently dense Gamma Meson bombardments have been known to play havoc on the `[REDACTED]` of Continuum Indirections, which may theoretically end up with your Continuum Indirection landing at Space·Time coordinates slightly different from those you had in mind.
 However, don't let this scare you.
 The probability of encountering a dense Gamma Meson bombardment in the entirety of Space·Time is so infinitesimally small that you could spend millenia traveling with your Continuum Indirection without encountering a single one!
 6. On occasion, Continuum Indirections have been known to travel to and from alternate universes.
 While this is actually quite easy to do, experience shows that it is extremely hard to do _on purpose_.

 Many – though not all – Continuum Indirections are also designed to allow communications through Space·Time.
-There are, however, dozens – if not hundreds – of incompatible Space·Time communication technologies, which explains why having a phone conversation through Space·Time is generally much harder than simply walking to discuss face-to-face with your interlocutor.
+There are, however, dozens – if not hundreds – of incompatible Space·Time communication technologies, not counting the local space-communication techniques developed by natives, which explains why having a phone conversation through Space·Time is generally much harder than simply walking to discuss face-to-face with your interlocutor.

 ## What does my Continuum Indirection look like?